 Notes

 - No-Soak Method: If using unsoaked chickpeas, rinse them 2 to 3 times and follow the assembling instructions.
-Adjust the pressure cooking time to 40 minutes.
+Adjust the pressure cooking time to 50 minutes.
+Make the rice separately in this case.

 - Stove-top Pressure Cooker: Follow the assembling instructions and pressure cook on high heat until you hear 2 whistles.
 Reduce heat to medium and cook for 10 minutes.
 Let the pressure release naturally for 10-15 minutes.